 7. Let them try everything that’s appropriate for them.
 Baby-led weaning has made all the difference for us and our baby’s favorite food is curry at our favorite Indian restaurant.
 When he feels included and watches one of us try food he’s so much more apt to do it!
 I hope he never loses that sense of adventure for food.
 Let’s also pray he’s not a teenager embarrassed by his parents some day because we don’t plan to quit family dates to new places anytime soon!

 So there you have it, a few things we’re doing to help our baby love eating out, behave well, and enjoy the experience!
-Familiarity, the right toys, starting on the right foot, and going regularly are making for a lot of fun memories helping our child learn to love adventure and new experiences as much as we do- even if it’s on a Saturday!
+Familiarity, the right toys, starting on the right foot, and going regularly are making for a lot of fun memories helping our child learn to love adventure and new experiences as much as we do.
+Those are the keys to eating out with toddlers and creating success for everyone!